prosperevergreen/Wolt-2021-Backend-Task/README.md

 npm install
 ```

-2. Transcompile the JavaScript files with the command:
+2. Transcompile the TypeScript files to JavaScript with the command:

 ```bash
 npm run build